 We’ve discovered lots of hidden jewels exploring Florida parks — places we didn’t know about until we stumbled on them.
 And many of them have one thing in common – they are county parks.

 County parks are often well-loved and well-known to locals, but out-of-towners often don’t hear about them.

-That’s a shame, because the best county parks preserve some extraordinary spots off the beaten path.
+That’s a shame, because the best Florida parks run by counties preserve extraordinary spots off the beaten path.